Iyah Mina

+Iyah Mina is a Filipina actress, stand-up comedian, and LGBTQ+ advocate.
+She made Philippine cinema history in 2018 by becoming the first transgender woman to win the Best Actress award in the country's history.

 Career

-In 2009, Mina started working as a stand-up comic in Punchline, where he would eventually meet Vice Ganda.
+In 2009, Mina started working as a stand-up comic in Punchline, where she would eventually meet Vice Ganda.
 Vice Ganda would later on cast Mina as one of his jesters/sidekicks in the late-night comedy talk show Gandang Gabi, Vice!.

-In 2018, Mina appeared in the 2018 Cinema One Originals entry Mamu; And a Mother Too, playing an aging transgender sex worker forced to take the responsibility of being a mother to her sister's orphaned transgender daughter, for which he awarded Best Actor in the Cinema One Originals Film Festival and became the first transgender to win such award in the said festival and the first transgender to win a Best Actor award in the Philippines.
+In 2018, Mina appeared in the 2018 Cinema One Originals entry Mamu; And a Mother Too, playing an aging transgender sex worker forced to take the responsibility of being a mother to her sister's orphaned transgender daughter, for which she was awarded Best Actor in the Cinema One Originals Film Festival and became the first transgender actor to win such award in the said festival and the first transgender actor to win a Best Actor award in the Philippines.

 The following year, Mina appeared in Wagas Presents: Throwback Pag-ibig.

-In 2020, he appeared in the iWant miniseries My Single Lady and appeared in the coming-of-age romantic drama The Boy Foretold by the Stars.
+In 2020, she appeared in the iWant miniseries My Single Lady and appeared in the coming-of-age romantic drama The Boy Foretold by the Stars.